Ioan T. Morar: Biography

 Morar returned to work for national television in 2006, and began hosting his talk show Lumea citește! ("People Read!"), aired by TVR 1.
 During the same year, he was invited to take part in the final stage of TVR1's Mari Români campaign, a series which called on intellectuals to showcase the 10 greatest Romanians ever (who had been determined by a poll); Morar supported Domnitor Alexandru Ioan Cuza for the top position, and co-produced a short television film depicting the latter's merits.
-As part of a 2005-2006 television advertising campaign for Kandia chocolate bars, Morar impersonated the last ruler of Communist Romania, Nicolae Ceauşescu.
+As part of a 2005-2006 television advertising campaign for Kandia chocolate bars, Morar impersonated the last ruler of Communist Romania, Nicolae Ceaușescu.

-In early 2007, he left on an extended journey to New Caledonia, which he documented in a special blog for Academia Caţavencu, called Morar&More.
+In early 2007, he left on an extended journey to New Caledonia, which he documented in a special blog for Academia Cațavencu, called Morar&More.

 In 2010, he was named Romania's Consul General in Marseille, France.
 In 2013 he published his second work of prose, "Negru și Rosu", which was shortlisted for "Book of the Year" by "România literară".

-His 2016 novel Sarbatoarea Corturilor won the Prose section of the Romanian Writers' Union Awards.
-His non-fiction travel journal/memoir Sapte Ani in Provence was awarded the Special Prize at the 2018 Romanian Writers' Union Awards.
+His 2016 novel Sărbătoarea Corturilor won the Prose section of the Romanian Writers' Union Awards.
+His non-fiction travel journal/memoir Șapte Ani în Provence was awarded the Special Prize at the 2018 Romanian Writers' Union Awards.
 His 2020 book chronicling the use of false narratives by both government and citizens, under communist dictatorship, Fake News in Epoca de Aur won him the 2020 Romanian Writers' Union Award for Writer of the Month for July.

 In 2017 he was inducted into the Châteauneuf-du-Pape cupbearer group.